Christmas at Ground Zero: Music video

-Reception
+Reception and legacy

 The song has been well received.
-Julio Diaz of the Pensacola News Journal wrote "While 'Grandma Got Run Over By a Reindeer' got old decades ago, this is one musical dose of sick holiday humor that hasn't lost its novelty."
+Julio Diaz of the Pensacola News Journal wrote "While 'Grandma Got Run Over by a Reindeer' got old decades ago, this is one musical dose of sick holiday humor that hasn't lost its novelty."
 He went on to compliment the music video as well, calling it "a lot of fun".
 Joey Green, in his book Weird and Wonderful Christmas, named the track one of "The Weirdest Christmas Songs of All Time".
 The song, according to Yankovic himself, is a fan-favorite.